joshbruce/fourth-earth-raw/public/content.md

 |Impossible, if unaided | 8              | 0                     | n/a                               |
 |Impossible             |infinite        | 0                     | n/a                               |

 In general, the scale uses an average person in the world and common actions; however, to keep things challenging for the characters in the setting and based on the theme, a more relative scale might be beneficial.
-For example, character A decides they want to attempt stitching a finger, they are not a doctor and have no training, probably a challenge level of 4 or higher.
+For example, character A decides they want to attempt stitching a wound in a finger, they are not a doctor and have no training, probably a challenge level of 4 or higher.
 Alternatively, character A who has training in veterinary medicine might receive a challenge level of 2 or 3.
 Or, in a mundane world unassisted flight would be infinite, but the character becomes super with the ability to fly, the first time might be a 4 and eventually becomes a 0.

 ### Life batteries